AdarshTheki/HTML-CSS-Javascript/SHORT-NOTES.md

 ### Function(types):

 1. Function declaration / normal function
-2. Function expression (function assign with variable)
+2. Function expression (function assign in variable)
 3. Arrow function in ES6
 4. Function Parameters and Default Values
 5. Rest Parameters and Spread Operator

-6. Callback Functions:
+6. **Callback Functions:**
-   commonly used to asynchronous operation such as data fetching, file reading, event handling
+   Function is passed as an argument to another function and executed later.
+Commonly used to asynchronous operation such as data fetching, file reading, event handling

 ```js
 function doSomething(callback) {